The problem with dieting is that the most satisfying foods are often the most calorie-dense.

 No cook’s cupboard should be without a selection of stocks (in cube form is fine).
 I tend to most commonly use beef, chicken and vegetable stock.

-This is the first of a four part series.
-I’ve started with some of the more obvious examples of low calorie ingredients that can offer big flavor, but as we get deeper into the series I’ll be discussing some lesser-known ingredients, along with examples of how they can be used.
+This is the first of a multi-part series.
+I’ve started with some of the more obvious examples of low-calorie ingredients that can offer big flavour, but as we get deeper into the series I’ll be discussing some lesser-known ingredients, along with examples of how they can be used.